NikhilPappu/nikhil.github.io/music.md

 <h3>Fiction</h3>

-<p>There's nothing quite like experiencing a new fantasy world with its own
+<p>There's nothing that captures my imagination like a fantasy world with its own
 history, politics, magic systems etc. In my opinion, no one pulls one off better than Brandon Sanderson.
 </p>